-Sybil Phoenix, a stalwart Lewisham foster carer and former ceremonial mayor, has been recognised in the Queen’s Birthday Honours list for her community work.
+In 2008, Sybil Phoenix, a stalwart Lewisham foster carer and former ceremonial mayor, was recognised in the Queen’s Birthday Honours list for her community work.
 She received an OBE.

 Mrs Phoenix runs a shelter for Marsha Phoenix Memorial Trust for homeless young women.